mgalland/docker-for-teaching/README.md

 ## 1.1 Open Data Science with R
 Based on the DockerHub `rocker/tidyverse` image but with three added libraries (`skimr`, `plotly` and `nycflights13`).
-`docker run --rm --name rstudio_instance -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest`
+`docker run --detach --name rstudio_instance -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest`

 Then navigate to [http://localhost:8787](http://localhost:8787) in your web browser.
 You should have an RStudio session running.
 Type `rstudio` as the user name and your password.

 __Explanations:__
-The `--rm` removes the container when it has been run.
-No need to store it into your computer after use.
+The `--detach` flag makes sure the container runs in the backgroupd and returns the interactive command-line prompt.
 The `--name` gives a name to the running container for easy retrieval.
 The `-p 8787:8787` follow the format `-p host_port:container_port`.
 Therefore the port 8787 inside the container will be exposed to the outside port on the host machine.
 That way, the running instance of RStudio can be access through the <IP address>:port format.

 ## 1.2 Phylogeny
 The `phylogeny/` folder contains the Docker file used to build the image.

 **The Docker image contains:**
 - ncbi-blast version 2.9.0
 - muscle version 3.8.31
 - seqinr version 3.4_5
 - iqtree=1.6.12

 To use it locally on your machine:
 1. Open a Shell window (command-line interface).
 2. Navigate to your working directory where you have the files you want to work on for instance.
 3. Type `docker run --rm -it -v $PWD:/home/ scienceparkstudygroup/master-gls:phylogeny-latest`

 __Explanations:__
-The `--rm` removes the container when it has been run.
-No need to store it into your computer after use.
+The `--detach` flag makes sure the container runs in the backgroupd and returns the interactive command-line prompt.
 The `--it` starts an interactive session (so you enter the shell directly).
 The `-v` mounts your current working directory onto the `/home/` folder inside your container.
 That way, you can access the files in your working directory _from_ within the container.